Acute Care Nurse Practitioner (NP) – Education, Licensure & Salary

 • Coordinating patient care with other healthcare professionals, particularly if long-term care is required

-• Creating treatment individualized plans for each patient
+• Creating individualized treatment plans for each patient

 • Consulting with medical specialists when necessary